 Does the continued hype and range of emergent projects and special-interest groups signify momentum towards (and perhaps get us up and over) the peak of inflated expectations, and if so, are we just that much closer to heading inevitably over the cliff into the trough of disillusionment?
 I’ve seen very little indication of this romantic flame flickering out, but there’s also obvious leftover angst from the ICO bubble of 2017.
 The promise of blockchain has yet to truly make its mark on education, and until it does, there will/should be vocal skeptics among us.
 As an eager community with a keen eye on the future, I suppose we’ll just have to wait to see what Stage 3 brings.

 With this series, I hope to offer an exciting and useful preview of this evolving intersection between a nascent technology and legacy bureaucracy.
-There’s a growing network of talented professionals aiming to (re)define economic opportunity, workforce development, and the student experience of tomorrow.
-I hope you’ll join me in playing matchmaker (or devil’s advocate) as we collectively gaze upon (and help to build) this exciting new relationship.
+There’s a growing network of professionals aiming to (re)define economic opportunity, workforce development, and the student experience of tomorrow.
+I hope you’ll join me in playing matchmaker (or devil’s advocate) as we collectively gaze upon (and help to #buidl) this exciting new relationship.

-Stage 2: Dating and Inflated Expectation | Stage 3: Awkward Differences and Disillusionment | Stage 4: Slope of Renewed Connection and Stability | Stage 5: Plateau of Commitment and Matrimony
+Stage 1: Early Attraction and Romance | Stage 3: Awkward Differences and Disillusionment | Stage 4: Slope of Renewed Connection and Stability | Stage 5: Plateau of Commitment and Matrimony